 HTML5 consists of a series of keywords that are encased between angle (“< >”) brackets called “tags.”
 These tags in HTML5 provide different sorts of elements necessary for displayable Web pages.
 Examples of HTML5 tags are paragraphs (<p>, </p>), images (<img>, </img>), spreadsheet tables (<table>, </table>), and links to other Web sites (<a>, </a>) on a page.
 Basically, the way to create a Web page element is to type in a start tag (a keyword within the angle brackets) and an end tag (same tag but with a / symbol preceding the keyword) to establish the element.
 It is possible to insert a string of text or another tag in between the start and end tags, depending on the type of element, to add more to or improve the functionality of the element.
 When creating an HTML5 Web page, it is important to memorize important tags that are generally required to make any sort of page.
 Robert Mening from Website Setup says every element being added to the HTML text sheet needs to be within the HTML (<html>, </html>) tag.
 He also says that two other important tags needed for Web page structure are the head tag (<head>, </head>), the element that holds the Web page title and CSS tags, and the body tag (<body>, </body>), where every visual Web page element relating to text, images, and links is coded within this container (2014).

 It is possible to modify the style of elements by using tag “attributes.”
-To modify a tag’s style, the developer types in an attribute keyword after the element name within the start tag’s brackets to specify that element’s style.
+To modify a tag’s style, a front end developer or full-stack developer (back end developer specializes in server side scripting)types in an attribute keyword after the element name within the start tag’s brackets to specify that element’s style.
 Elements have a vast scope of changeable styles, including the ability to change the text’s color, font, and size or adjusting an image’s position, size dimensions, and border appearance.
 It is even possible to apply more than one style to an element by typing in multiple attributes in a tag.
 These attributes are optional and their compatibility differentiates from element to element.
 Attributes are not actually part of HTML, but they are rather their own language known as CSS (Cascading Style Sheets).
 There are three different types of CSS that define the appearance of tag elements, and they are inline styles, embedded style sheets, and external style sheets.
 Inline styles are attributes coded directly in the tag of an element, which can even override any style defined in the other two style sheets.
 Embedded style sheets are a series of styles that provide a consistent appearance of an entire Web page.
 External style sheets are a list of tag attributes coded onto a separate text file that stylize the appearance of multiple Web pages that are linked to it.
 Choosing the most appropriate attributes and style sheets is usually up to the Web developer’s preferences or based on the design of the Web page.

 In order to adequately explain the history of HTML 5, an analysis of HTML language was must be given.
 The very first version of HTML, or HTML 1, was a very simple editing language that did not include some of the features website developers enjoy today, such as the img or table tags that are used to develop modern websites.
 HTML would be updated gradually throughout HTML 2, as developers begun adding in different features such as the p or paragraph tag as well as the li or list tag.
 Following HTML 2, the next version of HTML development came in HTML 3.2, which marked a massive upgrade, or the implementation of style sheets.
 Additional features included the font element, applets and tabular data now in use with the table, tr and td tags.